 2. A personal statement that discusses a candidate's reasoning for pursuing a biophysics Ph.D.
 What initially drew you to the field?
 How will earning a Ph.D. help you accomplish your goals?

 3. An official transcript of coursework from all undergraduate institutions attended

 4. Three or more letters of recommendation

-5. A report from the Educational Testing Service of scores received on the required GRE General Test
+5. A report, if submitting, from the Educational Testing Service of scores received on the GRE General Test

 6. A report, if appropriate, of scores received on the TOEFL English language proficiency exam or an appropriate alternative (IELTS, MELAB)